yereverluvinunclebert/speedfan-shared-memory-reader-C--/README.md

 # speedfanreader

-Written in C++, reads the shared memory area of Speedfan 4.5.2 and extracts the temperatures dynamically, original code by Christopher Vagnetoft. modified by Dean Beedell and Harry Whitfield.
+Written in C++, reads the shared memory area of Speedfan 4.5.2 and extracts the temperatures dynamically, original code by Christopher Vagnetoft.
+Modified by Dean Beedell and Harry Whitfield.
+We are not claiming this code as our own, the reason it is being posted here is that we cannot find it anywhere on the web anymore.
+You will find two versions of the code here.
+One is Vagnetoft's, the other is CapnBry's code, untried and untested.

 Built using: